 Kawasaki - a premium performance brand around the world

-Zed Motorz is the Exclusive Distributor of Kawasaki Consumer and Recreational products in multiple countries in Middle East and Algeria.
+Zed Motorz is the Exclusive Distributor of Kawasaki Consumer and Recreational products in multiple countries in multiple countries in the Middle East and Alegria.

 Kawasaki’s diverse range of world-class motorsport vehicles are innovatively built under marquee franchises like Ninja, Vulcan and Jet Ski that offer balanced performance, enduring reliability and exceptional engineering and design.